MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/simple-shopping-list.md

    :::image type="content" source="../media/tutorial-simple-shopping-list/added-input-text-names.png" alt-text="Screenshot of variable names entered in the Name and Label properties of an input text box.":::

    The **Name** property lets you refer to the control in a Power Fx expression.
 It has to be one word, with no spaces or special characters.
 The **Label** property is displayed in the card.
-The name and label of a card element don't have to be similar, as they are here, but using similar names makes it easier to keep track of card elements.
+The name and label of a control don't have to be similar, as they are here, but using similar names makes it easier to keep track of controls.

 ### Add a Power Fx button